maelys-mcardle/snowflake/snowflake/docs/README.md

 56   []-        BANK            Removes the last item of the BANK array.
 57   [>]        BANK1   BANK2   Moves the first item of the BANK1 array to the index specified in BANK2.
 58   [<]        BANK1   BANK2   Moves an item at the index specified in BANK2 to the first item of the array BANK1.

+Note: These instructions are only performed on ARRAY types.
+      All other types are ignored.
 ```

 ### Banks